mrsonne/hubit/examples/wall/README.md

 The source code for all components can be found in the `components` folder.
 To facilitate the description, let us divide the components into two categories: engineering components and management components.
-These categories are somewhat arbitrary and are actually not needed in `hubit`.
+These categories are somewhat arbitrary and are actually not required in `hubit`.

+In the some of the components a time delay has been added to simulate a heavier computational load or a latency in a web service.

 #### Engineering components
 These calculations encompass the physics part of the wall model.

 1. `thermal_conductivity.py`.
 Simple lookup of thermal condutivities based on the material name.
-2. `components/thermal_profile.py`.
+2. `thermal_profile.py`.
 Calculation of the temperature of all wall layers in a segment as well as the heat flux.
-3. `components/heat_flow.py`.
+3. `heat_flow.py`.
 The heat flow through a segment.
 4. `MAKE ME`.
 Calculate the total heat flow through the wall (all segments) and find the segment with the highest heat flow.

-The heat flow (3) could be calculated in the thermal profile (2), but here it is kept as a separate component to increase modularity and to maximize the speed-up obtained by multi-processing.
+The heat flow (3) could have been included in the thermal profile (2), but here it is kept as a separate component to increase modularity and to maximize the potentil speed-up obtained by multi-processing.

 To support the cost calculations (see below) two extra components are included